-NYIT Statement on Non-Discrimination
+New York Institute of Technology Statement on Non-Discrimination

-New York Institute of Technology does not discriminate in admissions, access to, operation of, treatment or employment in its programs and activities on the basis of race, color, national origin, religion, creed, ethnicity, disability, age, marital status, sex, gender, gender identity or expression, sexual orientation, veteran status, reproductive health decisions, or any other legally protected status.
+New York Institute of Technology does not discriminate in admissions, access to, operation of, treatment or employment in its programs and activities on the basis of race, color, national origin, religion, creed, ethnicity, disability, age, marital status, sex, gender, sexual orientation, gender identity, veteran status, or any other legally protected status.

-Title IX of the Educational Amendments of 1972 prohibits New York Institute of Technology from discriminating on the basis of sex or gender in its education programs and activities.
-The following person has been designated to handle inquiries regarding this non-discrimination statement or inquiries regarding Title IX or Section 504 of the Rehabilitation Act of 1973, including the reporting of complaints under such sections:
+The following person has been designated to handle inquiries regarding this non-discrimination statement or inquiries regarding Section 504 of the Rehabilitation Act of 1973 or Title IX of the Education Act of 1972:

-Cheryl Monticciolo

-Director, Compliance and Title IX Coordinator and 504 Coordinator

-New York Institute of Technology

-Tower House, Room 106

-Old Westbury, NY 11568

-516.686.1080

-cheryl.monticciolo@nyit.edu
+Melissa D. Pond, Esq.
+Equity Officer and Title IX Coordinator New York Institute of Technology Tower House, Room 106 Old Westbury, NY 11568 516.686.1080 For additional contacts and resources, visit nyit.edu/titleix.